Updated November 14 2022

 Before 2013 I wrote server-side code in PHP.
 I credit Brendan Lynch with introducing me to Python and the basic tools.
 The language has come a long way since 2.7.
 It's my favourite programming lanuage and the one I recommend without hesitation to anyone.

-and deployed to AWS in the past, but I have always favored paying Heroku to worry about my infrastructure whenever possible.
+and have deployed to AWS in the past, but I have always favored paying PaaS' like Fly to worry about my infrastructure whenever possible.
 I also usually work at the early stages of projects where costs are not as important to tune.

 Before 2021, I used Heroku to deploy applications to the internet.
 I moved away from Heroku because the platform began showing a lack of maintenance from their acquirers.